jsonkao/redlining-heat/README.md

-## Data and map generation (`/data`)

-The Makefile handles all data processing.
+The Makefile (`/data/Makefile`) handles all data processing.
 It has the following functions.

 0. Uses mapshaper to create necessary prerequisite files: `city-bbox-index.json` (maps city to bounding box), `city-boundaries.json` (maps city to dissolved bounary).